ember-learn/guides-source/guides/release/models/relationships.md

 of code for very little benefit.
 An alternate approach is to define these relationships using an attribute with no transform (`attr()`).
-This makes it easy to access readonly values in computed properties and templates without the overhead of defining extraneous models.
+This makes it easy to access readonly values in other objects and templates without the overhead of defining extraneous models.

 ### Creating Records